ObolNetwork/obol-docs/docs/advanced/quickstart-split.md

 │  │  ├─ keystore-*.txt         # Keystore password files for keystore-*.json
 ```

-These split keys can now be used to start a charon cluster.
+These split keys can now be used to start a Charon cluster.